 - Keegan Bradley in 2011

-This post originally ran in July 2016 as a lead-in to the 98th PGA Championship.
-It has been updated to reflect recent updates as a preview to the 2017 PGA Championship.
+This post originally ran in July 2016 as a lead-in to the 98th PGA Championship, and again in 2017, 2018, and 2019.
+It has been updated to reflect recent updates as a preview to the 2020 PGA Championship.